Copyright Termination Rights — Powered by Federal Law

 And in January 2026, a federal appeals court ruled that this right extends to your worldwide copyright — not just the United States.
 That ruling just changed the math on every eligible song in existence.

 The catch: you have a five-year window to act.
 Miss it, and the right is gone forever.
 Most artists miss it simply because nobody told them it was there.
+That's what You're the Star is for.

 The 35-Year Rule